Metatrichoniscoides celticus Oliver & Trew, 1981

 Identification

-Metatrichoniscoides is a difficult genus and only male specimens of M. celticus can be distinguished from M. leydigii or preserved specimens of Trichoniscoides.
-Identification is made by microscopic examination of male 2nd endopod (figures are given in Ashwood & Gregory, 2021).
+Metatrichoniscoides species are very small (up to 2.5 mm long) lacking pigment (white), lacking ommatidia (eyes) and the dorsal surface is covered in coarse tubercles.
+This is a difficult genus and only male specimens of M. celticus can be distinguished from M. leydigii or preserved (faded) specimens of Trichoniscoides.
+Identification is made by microscopic examination of male 2nd endopod.

-Video footage of this tiny woodlouse at Ogmore-on-Sea can be viewed on the BMIG Facebook page:
+Video footage of a live specimen of this tiny woodlouse seen at Ogmore-on-Sea can be viewed here.

 Distribution